google/flax/docs/nnx/mnist_tutorial.md

 nnx.display(optimizer)
 ```

-## 5. Training step
+## 5. Define step functions

 We define a loss function using cross entropy loss (see more details in [`optax.softmax_cross_entropy_with_integer_labels()`](https://optax.readthedocs.io/en/latest/api/losses.html#optax.softmax_cross_entropy_with_integer_labels)) that our model will optimize over.
 In addition to the loss, the logits are also outputted since they will be used to calculate the accuracy metric during training and testing.
+During training, we'll use `nnx.value_and_grad` to compute the gradients and update the model's parameters using the optimizer.
+During both training and testing, the loss and logits are used to calculate the metrics.

 ```{code-cell} ipython3
 def loss_fn(model: CNN, batch):